- Centre for Operations and Supply Chain Research

 Papers concerning these and other related critical issues in operations and supply chain management challenges are encouraged.
 The special issue aims to sharpen the focus on, and raise the awareness of, these critical issues, especially those facing developing economies like China and India, as well as advanced industrial economies, and to promote research, both theoretical and empirical, on specific digitalisation related problems and innovative practices to address these problems.

 Please prepare your papers to Production Planning & Control publication standards.
 Deadline: 1 June 2018.

 All submissions should be made online at the Production Planning & Control Scholar One Manuscripts website.
 New users should first create an account.
 Once logged on to the site, submissions should be made via the Author Centre.
 Online user guides and access to a helpdesk are available on this website.

 The original article was co-written by all the guest editors and editor-in-chief of the special issue.
-For more information, a list of indicative references and editorial information, see the original article.
+For more information, a list of indicative references and editorial information, contact Dr Gary Graham.

 If you would like to get in touch regarding any of these blog entries, or are interested in contributing to the blog, please contact: